zoeskan/MCB185/unit3-algorithms.md

 		print(i+1, j+1)
 ```

-Note that the outer loop did not need to specify the inital value of 0.
+Note that the outer loop did not need to specify the initial value of 0.
 This is
 only to show the contrast with the initialization of the inner loop.
 There are
 3 common ways to loop through matrices.
-They differ only by the initalization
+They differ only by the initialization
 of the inner loop.
 Try them all.

 + full matrix: inner loop starts at 0